Decoupled heat and charge rectification as a many-body effect in quantum wires: Noninteracting electrons

-The divergence at $y \to 0$ in the integral is a consequence from a constant density of states in the Tomonoga-Luttinger model approximation and requires a common cutoff by the true bandwidth.
+The divergence at $y \to 0$ in the integral results from the constant density of states in the Tomonoga-Luttinger model and requires a cutoff by the true bandwidth.
 This cutoff could in principle produce a further $V$ dependence from the scaling $t \to y$ but the magnitude of currents is set by $V$ and has to vanish at $V=0$.
 Therefore the cutoff must drop out with the commutators in Eq.\ \eqref{eq:QR} and any singularity can be neglected in the evaluation of the integral.
 For $\dot{N}_R$ the first two factors in Eq.\ \eqref{eq:Q_R_in_y} would be $U_{2k_F}^* U_{2k_F} = |U_{2k_F}|^2$ and the expression in front of the integral would be real.
 With the `c.c' the integrand then becomes $\mathrm{sign}(V) 2 \sin(y)/y^2$ such that $\dot{N}_R$ just changes sign but not magnitude with $V \to -V$.
 Charge rectification thus requires higher order corrections \cite{Feldman2005,Braunecker2005}.